nrfconnect/sdk-nrf/doc/nrf/libraries/dfu/fmfu_fdev.rst

 The serialized modem firmware contains the hash of the firmware and a signature.
 These fields are used to pre-validate the modem firmware before it is programmed to the modem, ensuring that the data about to be written corresponds to the data that have been signed.
-Once the modem firmware is pre-validated, it is written to the modem using the :file:`nrf_modem_full_dfu.h` API.
+Once the modem firmware is pre-validated, it is written to the modem using the :file:`nrf_modem_bootloader.h` API.

 .. _lib_fmfu_fdev_serialization: